-Many parents have commented on how much they learnt much whilst enjoying themselves; a journey they are not likely to forget easily and which we hop has ignited a lifelong curiosity about different cultures and an appetite for learners and their families to travel and explore other exotic worlds.
+Many parents have commented on how much they learnt whilst enjoying themselves; a journey they are not likely to forget easily and which we hope has ignited a lifelong curiosity about different cultures and an appetite for learners and their families to travel and explore other exotic worlds.

 We certainly have reached our objective in involving parents, learners and teachers in our little world of diversity here on the DHS campus.
 This is a great opportunity for parents to see our school in the way the we do: WE ARE ONE!